ank27/KinetiRover/docs/tutorials/perception-pipeline.md

 ## Introduction

 The perception pipeline is a critical component of the KinetiRover robotic system.
 It bridges the gap between sensing the environment and taking action.
-In this tutorial, we'll implement a robust perception pipeline using Darknet (YOLO) and Darknet3D to detect objects in both 2D images and 3D space, then integrate with MoveIt for pick and place operations.
+In this tutorial, we'll implement a robust perception pipeline using Darknet (YOLO) and 3D object detection to identify objects in both 2D images and 3D space, then integrate with MoveIt for pick and place operations.

 ## Prerequisites